matt-mertens/vencura/README.md

 - [Getting started](#getting-started)

 # Getting Started
-Currently the application is only built to work with the Ethereum Goerli test network
+Currently the application is only built to work with the Ethereum Goerli test network.
+Users can login using Dynamic with either an email or wallet.
+If the user logs in with a wallet they will be able to sign and send transactions with their non-custodial wallet as well.

 ## Available Scripts